simpleledger/SLPDB/README.md

 ### 4.7. <a name='Filtering'></a>Filtering SLPDB to specific Token IDs

-Modify the `example-filters.yml` file to suite your needs and then rename it as `filters.yml` to activate the filtering.
+Modify the `example-filters.yml` file to suit your needs and then rename it as `filters.yml` to activate the filtering.
 Currently, `include-single` is the only filter type available, reference the example file for useage requirements.

 ### 4.8. <a name='Pruning'></a>Pruning